 Schools may provide a variety of meals and snacks.
 In the National School Lunch Program, children can get free or lower price lunches at school. some schools may also serve breakfast, milk programs, fresh fruits and vegetable snacks, after-school snacks, suppers, and summer meals.

 The school nutrition program does have some income limits, however if you are on foodshare or W-2 you will automatically qualify for this program.
-For further information on this program go to Wisconsin Connections web page.
+For further information on this program go to Wisconsin Department of Public Instruction web page.

 Commodity Supplemental Food Program